American Orchestras’ Futures Fund

 - Proposal Review Rubric

 Across the country, orchestras are vigorously engaged in groundbreaking work, embracing opportunities presented by the current environment.
 To support this innovative work, the League is thrilled to announce the American Orchestras' Futures Fund, made possible through the generous support of the Ann & Gordon Getty Foundation and administered by the League.

 This exciting $4.5 million grants program (with $3 million in grants in the first cycle) will support a select number of orchestras that are making significant investments in organizational learning and innovation.
-Two-year organizational grants as well as short-term technical assistance grants will be available for new or ongoing work that demonstrates an impact on the organization, and on its audiences and communities.
+Two-year organizational grants will be available for new or ongoing work that demonstrates an impact on the organization, and on its audiences and communities.
 U.S.-based adult and youth orchestras that are members of the League are eligible to apply.

 In October 2016, larger-budget League member orchestras (Groups 1-4) applied for grants for the 2016/17 and 2017/18 seasons.
 In the summer of 2017, smaller-budget orchestras (Groups 5-8) and youth orchestras may apply for grants for the 2017/18 and 2018/19 seasons.